What are all of my leasing expenses?

-“It’s probably the most important piece of advice we give people: get landlord insurance,” says Alaa.
+“It’s probably the most important piece of advice we give people: get landlord insurance,” says Monika.
 “While we vet our prospective tenants carefully, things do go wrong.
 If the rent goes unpaid or there’s damage to the property, it’s easier to make an insurance claim than it is to try and chase a problem tenant for what they owe.”

 Repairs and maintenance